KvngBleach/Security-/markdown.md

           Kernel Objects: Hiding processes, files, registry entries, and network connections associated with the rootkit and other malicious software.

           Device Drivers: Replacing legitimate drivers with malicious ones to gain control at a low level and intercept system operations.

           Bootloaders: Some rootkits infect the bootloader to gain control of the system before the operating system even starts.

 ## Logic Bombs

+</table> A logic bomb in cybersecurity is a piece of malicious code intentionally inserted into a software system.
+This code lies dormant until a specific predefined condition or set of conditions is met.
+Once triggered, the logic bomb executes its malicious payload, which can range from displaying an unwanted message to deleting critical data, disrupting system operations, or granting unauthorized access.

+* Dormant State: Unlike viruses or worms that often execute immediately upon infection, a logic bomb remains inactive within the system until its trigger conditions are satisfied.
+This stealthy nature can make them difficult to detect.

+* Trigger Conditions: These are the specific criteria that must be met for the logic bomb to activate.
+These conditions can be diverse and include:

+          A specific date or time.

+          A particular user logging into the system.

+          A certain number of times a program is executed.

+          The deletion or modification of a specific file.

+          A particular sequence of user actions.

+          A specific network event.

+* Malicious Payload: Once triggered, the logic bomb executes its intended harmful action.
+The severity of the payload can vary greatly, including:

+          Displaying nuisance messages or pop-ups.

+          Corrupting or deleting files and data.

+          Disrupting network services.

+          Crashing the operating system.

+          Granting unauthorized access to the system.

+          Stealing sensitive information.

+          Internal Threat Potential: Logic bombs are often planted by individuals with legitimate access to the system, such as disgruntled employees or insiders.
+This makes them particularly challenging to prevent and detect, as the malicious code can be embedded within seemingly legitimate parts of the software.

+          Delayed Impact: The delayed activation of a logic bomb can make it difficult to trace the malicious activity back to its source.
+The system might function normally for an extended period before the bomb suddenly detonates.